jonyward/webdev2cw2/README.md

 node index

-Open choice of browser through local port 3000 to access web application.
+Navigate to http://localhost:3000/ while nothing else is running on this port, in any broswer to access the web application.